Skip to main content

 • Are the timestamps in Conduktor Console for Kafka messages based on Local time or Coordinated Universal Time(UTC)?

 The timestamps of Kafka messages on Conduktor Console are based on the local time zone of the user.
-Our team are working on functionailty to allow users be able to choose between either local time and UTC on Conduktor Console.
+Hover over a timestamp within the Consumer view and you will also see the timestamp in UTC.

 • My license permits me access to Console for 50 users - how are those users defined?